Copernicus Marine In Situ TAC

 Overview

-Collecte Localisation Satellites (CLS), a subsidiary of the French Space Agency, ARDIAN & IFREMER, is a worldwide company and pioneer provider of monitoring and surveillance solutions for the Earth since 1986.
+CLS, a subsidiary of the French Space Agency CNES and of CNP, is a worldwide company and pioneer provider of monitoring and surveillance solutions for the Earth since 1986.
 Its mission is to deploy innovative space-based solutions to understand and protect our planet, and to manage its resources sustainably.
-CLS employs 750 people, at its headquarters in Toulouse (France) and in its 26 other sites around the world.
+CLS employs 1,000 people, at its headquarters in Toulouse (France) and in its 32 other sites around the world.

-The company works in six strategic areas of activity: sustainable fisheries management, environmental monitoring, maritime surveillance, fleet management, energy & mining, space & ground systems.
-CLS processes environmental data and positions from 80,000 beacons per month, ocean and inland waters observations and monitor land and sea activities by satellite.
+The company works in 5 strategic areas of activity: sustainable fisheries management, environmental monitoring, maritime surveillance, mobility and energies & infrastructures monitoring.
+CLS process environmental data and positions from 80,000 beacons per month, ocean and inland waters observations.
+In addition we monitor land and sea activities by satellite.

 CLS has a strong experience in satellite data processing for sea surface temperature, ocean colour and radar imagery as well as in in-situ data processing and validation (Argo float and others temperature/salinity in situ sensors, drifters, and tide gauges).
-CLS is both involved in research and development activities (multi- mission algorithms improvement, ocean observations validation and combination) and in operational oceanography (GMES MyOcean project, Phase 1 of the Copernicus Marine Environment Monitoring Service, AVISO/SALP) and services for end-users (off-shore industry, ship routing, fisheries management).
+CLS is both involved in research and development activities (multi-mission algorithms improvement, ocean observations validation and combination) and in operational oceanography (GMES MyOcean project, Copernicus Marine Service, AVISO/SALP) and services for end-users (off-shore industry, ship routing, fisheries management).

-In the scope of the INSITU TAC, CLS is in charge of the delayed- time drifting buoys product, the production of dedicated near-real time and historical temperature & salinity observed profiles products for model assimilation and participates to the validation of the historical insitu temperature & salinity profiles dataset distributed by Ifremer.
+In the scope of the In Situ TAC, CLS oversees the delayed- time drifting buoys product, the production of dedicated near-real time temperature & salinity observed profiles product for model assimilation, the wind-slippage correction of drifters’s velocities.
+CLS also takes part in Product Quality activity and Service Evolution.

 People